-Fibromyalgia, a condition causing widespread pain and tenderness throughout the body, has been fascinating the medical community for decades.
-With no identifiable cause and no accepted treatment plan, this often misunderstood and misdiagnosed condition has been causing confusion not only for the medical community, but for the individuals who have to deal with the realities of this condition on a daily basis.
+Fibromyalgia is a condition associated with widespread pain and tenderness throughout the body.
+With no identifiable cause and no accepted treatment plan, this often misunderstood and misdiagnosed condition has been causing confusion not only for the medical community but for the individuals who have to deal with the realities of this condition on a daily basis.

-Instead of a disease, fibromyalgia is considered to be a syndrome which is a collection of related symptoms including chronic widespread muscular pain, fatigue, sleep disturbances and stiffness along with cognitive and memory problems.
+Fibromyalgia is considered to be a syndrome which is a collection of related symptoms including chronic widespread muscular pain, fatigue, sleep disturbances, and stiffness along with cognitive and memory problems.
 However, unlike most medical conditions, these symptoms occur without an identifiable cause.
-Due to its mysterious nature, there is often controversy as to whether fibromyalgia is a true medical condition.

 In recent years, a tremendous amount of research has been conducted in attempts to tease out the causes of fibromyalgia symptoms.
 Fibromyalgia was originally thought to be a rheumatologic condition (i.e. involving the joints) as it is characterized by musculoskeletal pain.
 However it is now believed that fibromyalgia is neurological in nature (i.e. involving the brain).
 Research suggests that the ‘pain networks’ in the brains of patients with fibromyalgia are more easily activated compared to those without the condition, and that impairments are found in the specific brain region responsible for decreasing the intensity of a pain signal.